golubev/fastapi-advanced-rest-template/README.md

 ## How to start without vscode

-If the vscode is not an option for you, simply run:
+If you simply want to spin up the application or if the vscode is not an option for you, just run:
 ```
-docker compose up --detach --wait
+docker compose up --detach --build --wait
 ```